Girish-GAP/Angular/InterComponentCommunication/ParentToChild/README.md

     @Input() someProperty: number;
     }

-And in the[Parent Component](https://github.com/Girish-GAP/Angular/blob/main/InterComponentCommunication/ParentToChild/app/app.component.html) Instantiate the Child Component.
+And in the [Parent Component](https://github.com/Girish-GAP/Angular/blob/main/InterComponentCommunication/ParentToChild/app/app.component.html) Instantiate the Child Component.
 Pass the value to the someProperty using the Property Bind Syntax

 ##